Jason Momoa surprises passengers aboard flight to Hawaii

-HONOLULU (KHON) — Passengers aboard Sunday’s Hawaiian Airlines flight from Los Angeles to Honolulu got more than complimentary lunch — they were treated to a familiar, and famous, face behind the flight attendant cart.
+HONOLULU — Passengers aboard Sunday’s Hawaiian Airlines flight from Los Angeles to Honolulu got more than complimentary lunch.
+They were treated to a familiar, and famous, face behind the flight attendant cart.

 “Aloha Kakahiaka.
 Good morning guests, this is Jason Momoa.”

-Momoa, star of ‘Aquaman’ and a beloved Hawaii native, handed out bottles of Mananalu water on the flight, as part of the partnership with the airline.
+Momoa, star of “Aquaman” and a beloved Hawaii native, handed out bottles of Mananalu water on the flight, as part of the partnership with the airline, KHON reports.
 A viral Tiktok shared the moment, showing the “hottest steward” pulling the beverage cart and handing out water while sporting a flower tucked behind his ear.

 The concept of Mananalu, Momoa’s water brand, came to him on a flight where he noticed water bottles in single-use plastic bottles but other beverages in aluminum cans, his website explains.
 He took that moment and turned it into Mananalu, which distributes its water in recyclable, aluminum bottles.